Group actions on dg-manifolds and Exact Courant algebroids: Infinitesimal symmetries of -bundles over

 The last map we need to study is the map $\overline{d}$.
-This map restricted to the functions $G^k \to \real$ is the differential in the cohomology ring $H^*_d(G, \real)$ and it was proved by Van Est \cite{VanEst1} that the image of the Van Est map is precisely $H^*(\gr g, \real)$.
+This map restricted to the functions $G^k \to \real$ is the differential in the complex whose cohomology ring is $H^*_{}(G, \real)$ and it was proved by Van Est \cite{VanEst1} that the image of the Van Est map is precisely the complex whose cohomology is $H^*(\gr g, \real)$.
 This implies that the induced differential $R(\overline{d})$ act on the connection forms by the standard map

-In order to see which other maps induce $R(\overline{d})$ it is enough to take a map $h \in C^0(G, \Omega^\bullet M \otimes S \gr g^*)$ and to calculate the induced map $R(\overline{d}) : Rh \to R(\overline{d}h)$.
+In order to see which other maps induce $R(\overline{d})$ it is enough to take a map $h \in C^0(G, \Omega^\bullet M \otimes S \gr g^*)$ and to calculate the induced map $R(\overline{d}) : R(h) \to R(\overline{d}h)$.
 We can think of $h$ as an element in $\Omega^\bullet M \otimes S \gr g^*$ and therefore $R(h)= h$.
 We have that

 and differentiating we get

 Therefore if $h$ is only a differential form of $M$, we have that and if $h = \Omega^a$ we have that

 and hence we see that